 To meet the unique needs of each person with autism, or Asperger syndrome we establish a developmental programme tailored specifically to their needs.We provide an individually tailored, holistic developmental programme of support, setting person centred short and long term objectives towards achieving life goals and aspirations.

 Home support is designed with the individual, enabling them to participate in a wide range of activities, including activities of daily living, maintaining tenancy and home, paid or voluntary employment, vocational education and training, and leisure pursuits.

 For more information please call Gill Algor on 01924 266344.
-Autism Spectrum Partners provides a range of care and support services to both adults and children with autism.
+Our Autism services provide a range of care and support services to both adults and children with autism.

 Initial referrals are generally made via a Local Health Authority or Social Services.
 We also work with parents who want help with transition for their children to adult services.
 We use a combination of methods to accurately assess each individual's needs, including collating reports from professionals, having meetings with the service user and their family and talking to previous service providers.